denisecailab/Miniscope2C/validation/notes/notes.md

   We think that the mCherry virus might killed all the cells.
   We decided to not baseplate these animals.

+* GAD-Cre - flex-RCamp and CamKII-GCamp
+  The primary goal for this setup is to validate whether the scope can image two dynamic signals from two different population of neurons.
+  However, we could see neither red nor green signals during baseplating.
+  Slice imaging confirm there are good expression of GCamp under FOV.

 ## Data: GCamp_tdTomato_conjugated

 All mice were wild type and injected with `AAV1-hSyn-GCaMP6f-P2A-nls-dTomato` virus at stock concentration.